Baertram/LibFilters-3.0/LibFilters-3.0/Documentation/LibFilters-3.0_WIKI_Home.md

 ShouldAddItemToSlot function (some of them are overwriting vanilla UI source code in the file helpers.lua).
 LibFilters3 will use the inventory/fragment (normal hooks), or some special hooks (e.g. ENCHANTING -> OnModeUpdated) to add the LF* constant to the inventory/fragment/variables.
-Attention: After Un-/Registering a filter function for a filterType, e.g. LF_INVENTORY, you manually need to handle the update via libFilters:RequestUpdate(filterType) where needed!

 With the addition of Gamepad support the special hooks like enchanting were even changed to use the gamepad scenes of enchanting as "object to store the" the .additionalFilter entry for the LibFilters filter functions.